Battle of Nicotera: Background

 In the spring of 1282, the island of Sicily rebelled against the rule of the Charles I of Anjou, king of the Angevin Kingdom of Naples, who had controlled the island since 1266.
 Starting in Palermo, the rebellion spread across Sicily, resulting in a major threat to Angevin rule over Sicily.
-Eager to crush the revolt, in June Charles amassed an army of 31,000 men in Catona, from where the army could making a crossing of the straits of Messina into Sicily.
+Eager to crush the revolt, in June Charles amassed an army of 31,000 men in Catona, from where the army could make a crossing of the straits of Messina into Sicily.
 The Angevin army made a successful crossing of the strait in early July and began a protracted siege of Messina.
 Supporting the siege was a large Angevin fleet made up of ships levied from Charles' lands in Southern France, Italy, and Greece.
 These ships were supplemented by mercenary ships from the Italian city-states of Genoa, Pisa, and Venice.

 While Charles and the Angevin army laid siege to Messina, the Sicilian rebels maneuvered politically; a Sicilian parliament was convened to represent the individual Sicilian cities, while envoys were sent to various foreign leaders and the papacy.
 The parliament came to the conclusion that Sicily lacked the resources to fight Angevin Naples by itself, and so sought out a foreign protector against the Angevins.
 In June, the Sicilian parliament contacted Peter II of Aragon, who had a claim to the now-vacant throne of Sicily by way of his wife, Constance of Sicily.
 Peter accepted the Sicilian offer, arriving in Sicily in late August an army.
 A relief force of Aragonese and Sicilian soldiers was dispatched to Messina, where it reinforced the city against the Angevin siege.
 Peter's intervention in the Sicilian conflict also brought Aragon's powerful navy into Sicilian waters, where it posed a serious threat to the Angevin fleet supporting the siege of Messina.